FDA Logo

 The text contains the full name of the organization: “U. S. FOOD & DRUG ADMINISTRATION” in upper case.
 All words except the last are written in bold letters in the first line.
 “ADMINISTRATION” occupies the second row and consists of thin, noncontrasting letters without serifs.

-Sometimes the icon with the abbreviation can be used separately from the inscription.
-It is stylized as a cell of the Mendeleev table, as it was the inspiration for the new design.
-According to the modern concept, the agency identifies itself with an element of the periodic table because its influence extends to a huge number of products found in all areas of people’s lives.
+Sometimes, the icon with the abbreviation can be used separately from the inscription.
+It is stylized as a cell of the Mendeleev table, as it inspired the new design.
+According to the modern concept, the agency identifies itself with an element of the periodic table because its influence extends to many products in all areas of people’s lives.
 The FDA’s visual identity is based on the “blocks” of the table.

 The same logo can be combined with the names of different departments to unify the organization’s structure.
 This is something the Food and Drug Administration lacked before 2016.
-The universal graphic system has saved on the production of communication materials because they no longer need to be created from scratch.
+The universal graphic system has saved on producing communication materials because they no longer need to be created from scratch.

 FDA: Interesting Facts